 Our full “Supporter Director” is consulted on decisions taken by the football club and is able to pass back the views of the fans with an ultimate aim of ensuring the Supporter voice is heard at Board level.
 Decisions are voted on by the club board and items discussed previously have included the whole matchday experience from catering through ticket prices, stadium rules and appearance of stadium.
 A strong Trust membership is key to maintaining that position within the Club.

-As a major shareholder we have first hand knowledge of what is going on at the Club.
-With that comes responsibilities around confidentiality but, when the need arises, the potential share sale in 2014/2015 being an example, we are able to highlight issues at a much earlier stage than is the case for fans at most other clubs.
+As a major shareholder we have first hand knowledge of much of what is going on at the Club.
+With that comes responsibilities around confidentiality but, when the need arises, we are able to engage with key personnel at the Club and if necessary highlight issues at a much earlier stage than is the case for fans at most other clubs.

 Access to social events some of which may become ‘Full Members only’ in the future.